-ANNIBALE CARDINAL ALBANI (1682-1751), was born at Urbino on August 15, 1682.
+ANNIBALE CARDINAL ALBANI (1682-1751), was born at Urbino on August 15, 1682, son of Orazio Albani of Urbino and Maria Bernardina Ondedei Zonghi of Pesaro.
+He was educated in the Jesuit seminary at Rome.
 His uncle became Pope Clement XI in 1700 (dying on March 19, 1721).
 Annibale was created Cardinal Deacon on December 23, 1711, being appointed to the Deaconry of S. Eustachio on March 2, 1712.
 He became Archpriest of St. Peter's Basilica in 1712, where he had long been a Canon, and was promoted to be Cardinal Priest of S. Clemente in March, 1722; for this post he was finally ordained a priest in October of the same year.
 He was appointed Camerlengo of the Holy Roman Church on March 29, 1719, a post he held until 1747.
-He became bishop of Sabina on July 24, 1730, and was translated to Porto and Sta.
+He became Bishop of Sabina on July 24, 1730, and was translated to Porto and Sta.
 Rufina in 1743.
 From 1719 he was director of the English hospital of St. John in Jerusalem.

 Pietro Cardinal Ottoboni was the Dean of the Sacred College and Bishop of Ostia and Velletri He left the conclave on February 25 and died of his illness on the 29th.